Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Go swimming and cliff jumping at a hidden swimming hole.

 Naked Falls is a hidden gem on the Washougal River.
-Naked Falls is about an hour from Vancouver proper, but, trust me, it’s worth the journey.
-Naked Falls is the perfect spot for swimming, cliff jumping, floating, or relaxing in the chilly river on unbearably hot days.
+It’s about an hour from Vancouver proper but, trust me, it’s worth the journey.
+Come here to swim, cliff jump, float, or cool off in the chilly river on unbearably hot days.

-The path to get down to the swimming hole is incredibly steep and requires a tiny bit of scrambling to get to the water.
-There’s also not much shade, and the area is rustic, so come prepared with food, water, and sunscreen when you visit.
+The path down to the swimming hole is incredibly steep, and requires a tiny bit of scrambling to reach the water.
+There’s not much shade here and the area is rustic.
+Come prepared with food, water, and sunscreen when you visit.

 One final thing to note: Despite the name, Naked Falls is not a nude destination!
 You do need to wear a swimsuit while visiting.

 👉 Pro Tip: Don’t risk a citation!
 You’ll need to have the proper pass to visit Naked Falls.
-You can purchase this on the website or at the Washougal River Mercantile before visiting.
+You can purchase your pass on the website or at the Washougal River Mercantile before visiting.

 Mount St. Helens National Volcanic Monument